Table Tennis FAQ

 • Better control over shot placement but inconsistent when under pressure.

-• New skills unlocked: tricky serve (with deception), backhand loop, forehand loop against underspin, lob
+• New skills unlocked: serve with deception, backhand loop, backhand punch; forehand loop against underspin, lob

 Gameplay: